felleg/felleg.gitlab.io-backup/content/reads/read-72-dopamine-nation.md

 According to the author, *addiction* is the continued and compulsive consumption of a substance or behavior (gambling, gaming, sex) despite its harm to self and/or others.
-I found it interesting to read about the author's own addiction with reading vampire romance novels, which shows that addiction and consumption are loose terms that can take many forms.
+I found it interesting to read about the author's own addiction of reading vampire romance novels, which shows that addiction and consumption are loose terms that can take many forms.

 This was a slightly scary read for me, because I didn't know how much of a light it would shed on some of my deeply rooted personal issues.
-Even though I'm embarrassed to write about these things and fear about how they might be received, I choose to do so because I want to practice one of the core ideas from *Dopamine Nation*, which is **radical honesty**.
-In particular, two quotes come to my mind mind as I write these lines:
+Even though I'm embarrassed to write about these things and fear about how they might be received, I chose to do so because I want to practice one of the core ideas from *Dopamine Nation*, which is **radical honesty**.
+In particular, two quotes come to mind mind as I write these lines:

 - "What would you be giving up if you stopped **that** behavior?
 What is one step you can take to change **that** behavior?" (p.
 181)